 Power System Planning

-These Plant Capacity Factor applications are critical for modern power systems.
+These applications make Plant Capacity Factor an essential tool for the efficient planning, operation, and development of modern electrical power systems.

 9. Difference Between Capacity Factor and Load Factor